PREP GIRLS TENNIS: Fountain Central beats Benton Central

-VEEDERSBURG, Ind. — The Fountain Central girls tennis team won all of its singles matches as the Mustangs beat Benton Central 4-1.
+VEEDERSBURG, Ind. — The Fountain Central girls tennis team cruised to a 4-1 win in the first match of an IHSAA Sectional on Thursday.

-Lillie Fishero, Haley Webb and Angela Gonzalez each won in singles for the Mustangs while the doubles team of Marylee Muniz and Hannah Prickett also won for Fountain Central, who is 13-1.
+The doubles teams of Emily Jimenez and Alydia Mellady and Marylee Muniz and Hannah Prickett won for the Mustangs, while Lillie Fishero and Haley Webb each had wins in singles.

 PREP GIRLS TENNIS